usgin/usgin-geoportal-addon/README.md

 	- Database access information
 	- Lucene index locations
 	- Geoportal single login information
-3. Download the appropriate PostgreSQL JDBC driver for your installation: http://jdbc.postgresql.org/download.html, place in `usgin/build/lib`
+3. Download the appropriate PostgreSQL JDBC driver for your installation: [Download Page](http://jdbc.postgresql.org/download.html), place in `usgin/build/lib`
 4. Run the Ant build.xml with the appropriate task
 	- clean: empty the build directory
 	- local.package: Compile the source code and generate the application in the build directory.
 For a local disribution